frontity/docs/docs/learning-frontity/namespaces.md

 ```
 {% endcode %}

-But what if \(and now it is when this become interesting\) users don't want to use WordPress native comments but [Disqus](https://disqus.com/) comments?
+But what if \(and now it is when this becomes interesting\) users don't want to use WordPress native comments but [Disqus](https://disqus.com/) comments?

 Then they just have to install `disqus-comments` instead: